Ryouh/Feats-Revisited/Feats.md

 ### Sharpshooter

 **Prerequisite:** Level 9.

 You have mastered ranged weapons and can make shots that others find impossible.
 You gain the following benefits:

-Attacking at long range doesn't impose disadvantage on your ranged weapon attack rolls.
+* Attacking at long range doesn't impose disadvantage on your ranged weapon attack rolls.
-Your ranged weapon attacks ignore half cover and three- quarters cover.
+* Your ranged weapon attacks ignore half cover and three-quarters cover.
-Before you make an attack with a ranged weapon that you are proficient with, you can choose to take a -5 penalty to the attack roll.
+* Before you make an attack with a ranged weapon that you are proficient with, you can choose to take a -5 penalty to the attack roll.
 If the attack hits, you add +10 to the attack's damage.

 ### Weaver of Maledictions